Respect. Now. Always.

 We encourage anyone impacted by sexual harassment or sexual assault to report the incident and seek support from our expert Student Counselling team, or from third-party specialist support services.
 The information provided on this webpage is intended to provide our students with more detailed information regarding the different reporting options available.

 For more information relating to harassment and assault, what to do if you have been sexually harassed or assaulted, respect and consent, bystander response and support services, please visit our Respect.
 Now.
 Always webpage.
+On this webpage, you can also find more information about the action CQUniversity is taking to address and prevent sexual harassment and assault.

 On 1 August 2017, CQUniversity held a national briefing for students on the outcomes of the national survey on sexual harassment and sexual assault at Australian universities.